rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/tickets/web_based_ticket_ui.md

 **16.
 Ticket History`*`**

 List of all the tickets that the customer has created in the Helpdesk.
-Order status is mentioned alngside the ticket title.
+Order status is mentioned alongside the ticket title.

 ### Ticket Visibility for a Customer